 Solo or Sideman, Everyone Knows Dave Is King of the Keys

 Dave’s music finds its roots in deep blues, soul and rock and roll.
 These roots are the foundation of his recent albums and vibrant live shows.
-His recent albums have received 3 ½ stars from Downbeat magazine and are rambunctious sets of mostly original material that range from New Orleans second line funk to slow sensual blues, swaggering shuffles and boisterous rocking boogie woogie.
+His well-received previous albums are rambunctious sets of mostly original material that range from New Orleans second line funk to slow sensual blues, swaggering shuffles and boisterous rocking boogie woogie.

 Clockwise from top left: Ronnie Spector, Popa Chubby, Odetta, David Johansen, Marie Knight, Bo Diddley